Mass drug administration for malaria

 Malaria is the most important mosquito-borne disease caused by a parasite, accounting for an estimated 660,000 deaths annually.
 Fortunately, malaria is both preventable and treatable.
 The review aimed to assess the potential for mass drug administration to reduce malaria burden and transmission, and to identify gaps in our understanding.
 It highlighted that such reviews are a challenge due to the heterogeneity of the study methods employed.

-Adults, Both sexes, Child health, Children, Epidemic, Health, Infections and infectious diseases (all), Insect infestation, Malaria and protozoal infections, Neoplasms and hematologic diseases, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Epidemic/Endemic, Health, Infections and infectious diseases (all), Insect infestation, Malaria and protozoal infections, Neoplasms and hematologic conditions, Zoonotic and other pathogens